seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 In faith, I will.
 Let me peruse this face.
-Mercutio’s kinsman, noble County Paris!
+Mercutio's kinsman, noble County Paris!
 What said my man, when my betossed soul
 Did not attend him as we rode?
 I think
 He told me Paris should have married Juliet:
 Said he not so? or did I dream it so?
 Or am I mad, hearing him talk of Juliet,
 To think it was so?
 O, give me thy hand,
-One writ with me in sour misfortune’s book!
+One writ with me in sour misfortune's book!
-I’ll bury thee in a triumphant grave;
+I'll bury thee in a triumphant grave;
 A grave?
-O no! a lantern, slaughter’d youth,
+O no! a lantern, slaughter'd youth,
 For here lies Juliet, and her beauty makes
 This vault a feasting presence full of light.
-Death, lie thou there, by a dead man interr’d.
+Death, lie thou there, by a dead man interr'd.

 *Laying PARIS in the tomb*